Receding Gums? Best Vitamins & Minerals to Implement Right Away

 Can Nutrients Alone Cure Gingival Recession?

-The first step in treating receding gums is to identify and remove the root cause.
+The first step in treating receding gums is identifying and removing the root cause.
 Some options include:

-• Removing Plaque and Tartar Buildup: Deep dental cleanings can help eliminate harmful plaque and tartar that contribute to gum issues.
+- Removing Plaque and Tartar Buildup: Deep dental cleanings can help eliminate harmful plaque and tartar that fuel gum disease.

-• Antibiotics in Advanced Cases of Gum Disease: In severe cases of gum disease, antibiotics may be prescribed to combat the bacterial infection.
+- Antibiotics in Advanced Cases of Gum Disease: In severe cases of gum disease, antibiotics may be prescribed to target bacteria deep within the gum line.

-• Fixing an Ill-Fitting Dental Restoration: If a dental crown or filling is contributing to gum problems, adjusting or replacing it may be necessary.
+- Fixing an Ill-Fitting Dental Restoration: If a dental crown or filling is contributing to gum problems, adjusting or replacing it may be needed.